Information on the companies belonging to the SEB Group and products and services related to wealth management

 |SEB Investment Management AB, Helsinki Branch||2898783-9||UCITS activity, management of alternative investment funds and asset management|

 The companies listed above are jointly or separately referred to as “SEB”, as the context may require.
-Skandinaviska Enskilda Banken AB (publ) Helsinki Branch and SEB Investment Management AB, Helsinki Branch are registered in the Trade Register maintained by the Finnish Patent and Registration Office, and SEB Investment Management AB is registered in the register maintained by the competent Swedish authority.
+Skandinaviska Enskilda Banken AB (publ) Helsinki Branch, SEB Investment Management AB, Helsinki Branch, and SEB Kort Bank AB, Helsinki branch are registered in the Trade Register maintained by the Finnish Patent and Registration Office, and SEB Investment Management AB is registered in the register maintained by the competent Swedish authority.
 Each service provider is authorised in accordance with applicable legislation.
-Skandinaviska Enskilda Banken AB (publ) and SEB Investment Management AB have been authorised by the Swedish Financial Supervisory Authority, Finansinspektionen, address Box 7821, SE-103 97 Stockholm, Sweden.
+Skandinaviska Enskilda Banken AB (publ), SEB Investment Management AB, and SEB Kort Bank AB have been authorised by the Swedish Financial Supervisory Authority, Finansinspektionen, address Box 7821, SE-103 97 Stockholm, Sweden.

 Service is provided in Finnish, Swedish and English, and the General Terms and Conditions of the Customer Agreement as well as other documents are available in these languages.
 The agreements entered into with the client are governed by Finnish law, and information on the services is given in accordance with Finnish law.

 Clients are provided with reports on services on a quarterly basis, as separately agreed.